 Supported OS: Windows XP/7/8/10, Mac OS X 10.11 or later

-Since Windows and macOS are two mainstream computer systems, a broad range of desktop screen recorders have two versions for them, including the top software here – RecMaster.
-Then what makes RecMaster your go-to pick for screencasting MP4 file?
+Since Windows and macOS are two mainstream computer systems, a broad range of desktop screen recorders have built two versions for them, including the top software here – RecMaster.
+Then what makes RecMaster your go-to pick for creating MP4 screen video?
 There are briefly a dozen of reasons:

 ● RecMaster is able to record everything on computer screen into MP4, including but not limited to capturing gameplay, streaming media on the web, browser content, software operation, file explorer, and the desktop performance.